Download

 Andrei Chulovsky was born in Omsk, where he attended music school (class of O. Semyonova - pupil of the famous Esipova).
 Upon finishing the music school and college he entered the Leningrad Conservatory (piano class of Professor N. Perelman).
 After graduation from the Conservatory in 1978, he started working as a soloist at the philharmonic society of Omsk and also as a teacher at the college.

-In Rodion Shchedrin's vast heritage, works for piano occupy an important place - three concertos, a sonata, twenty-four preludes and fugues, and separate pieces: "Album for the Youth" and "Polyphonic Notebook" (Twenty-Five Polyphonic Preludes) created in 1972.
-The author's premiere took place on March 31, 1973 in the Hall of the Moscow Conservatory.
-Since that time the cycle makes up pianists' repertoire and can be often heard in concert programs.
+Piano works occupy an important place in the Rodion Shchedrin heritage - five concertos, a sonata, twenty four preludes and fugues, cycles "Album for the Youth" and "Polyphonic Notebook" (Twenty-Five Polyphonic Preludes) created in 1972.
+Premiere of "Polyphonic Notebook" took place on March 31, 1973, at the Grand Hall of the Moscow Conservatory.

 This cd features the cycle arranged for organ by A. Chulovsky.